Apparently, Some Anti-Vaxxers Think The COVID Vaccine Makes You...Magnetic

 Anti-vaxxers have found yet another conspiracy theory to cling to in their fight to remain unvaccinated against the deadly coronavirus.
-Since the vaccines became widely available across the Canada and the U.S., anti-vaccine advocates have claimed that it alters your DNA, includes microchips, or that the vaccine can be "shed" from person to person.
+Since the vaccines became widely available, anti-vaccine advocates have claimed that it alters your DNA, includes microchips, or that the vaccine can be "shed" from person to person.
 So we might all laugh a little bit at their latest outrageous theory, that the vaccine, uh, makes you magnetic?

 Advertisement